Klaviyo vs Mailchimp: Which Is Better for Ecommerce in 2026?

 Klaviyo gives you 24/7 email support for all users during the first 60 days, 24/5 live chat support for paid plans.
 The documentation is really good, and Klaviyo Academy has structured learning paths for ecommerce marketers—solid support resources if you’re willing to self-learn.
 No phone support though, and I’ve heard response times can drag during busy periods.

 Mailchimp provides 24/7 chat and email for all paid plans, and adds phone access for Premium users.
-Onboarding’s more guided, especially if you’re a small business, and response times are generally faster.
+Onboarding is more guided, especially if you’re a small business, and response times are generally faster.

 The knowledge base is extensive, but the technical depth can get shallow when you hit complex issues.
-Both Mailchimp and Klaviyo offer solid support, just through different channels depending on your plan tier.
+Both Mailchimp and Klaviyo offer solid support and care for customer success, just through different channels depending on your plan tier.

 Feature